lingo/gitmacros/README.md

     Attempt to undo changes in a file which are only whitespace changes
  - `git-bump-ver`
     Bump a semver tag to next Major,minor, or patch version
+ - `git-semver`
+   Show the latest semver-style tag in the repo

 ### Weirdos ###
  -  git-add-this-submodule